JanRou/Elis/README.md

 The domain is stocks and time series for day prizes from Nasdaq Nordic, where the application stores stock's day prices as timeseries for as long back data is available.
 In case I miss data then I can code calculated timeseries like moving average, Bollinger bands etc.

-I would like to see how the stack performs with GQL and EF, learn how to build CQL resolvers and code effective EF linq.
+I would like to see how the stack performs with GQL and EF, learn how to build GQL resolvers and code effective EF linq.
 The questions for EF are:
 * Can it search and read fast with advanced filters?
 * Can it store a huge timeseries fast?